-Passive systems (i.e. south-facing winter gardens, natural daylighting, and the solar chimney) take advantage of the environment and natural processes to reduce energy usage.
-Active systems (i.e. dimmable, programmable lighting) help maximize the effectiveness of passive systems and supplement them as required.
+Passive systems (such as the south-facing winter gardens, natural daylighting, and the solar chimney) take advantage of the environment and natural processes to reduce energy usage.
+Active systems (such as dimmable or programmable lighting) help maximize the effectiveness of passive systems and supplement them as required.

 Healthy and productive workplace

 - large open work spaces and raised flooring provide flexibility in use of space and improved air quality;

 - atria staircases encourage walking to adjacent floors, support internal communications, and minimize travel distances;

 - accessible rooftop terraces and atria are used seasonally as meeting places;